 How will Brexit affect freight forwarding?

-Essentially, many UK companies will be officially considered international importers and exporters following Brexit.
-EU companies that export to the UK, such as your suppliers, will also be regarded as international traders.
+Essentially, many companies in Great Britain will be officially considered international importers and exporters following the end of the transition period.
+EU companies that export to Great Britain, such as your suppliers, will also be regarded as international traders.

-Understandably, the freight forwarding industry is going to experience significant growth following Brexit.
-It may struggle to meet demand.
+Understandably, the freight forwarding industry is experiencing significant growth following Brexit and the end of the transition period.
 Therefore, you should make preparations sooner rather than later.

 Planning for freight forwarding following Brexit